Top Store Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Desire to accommodate company policies
+• - Honest desire to follow company policies

 What the interviewer is looking for: